MarioBossReal/Light-Crash-Issue-MRP/README.md

 - Import the project into a Godot 4.3 editor.
 - Open "light_crash.tscn"
-- Pan the viewport camera around to the right
+- Rotate the viewport camera around to the right

 The editor will become non-functional.